002 - Ecological

 The syllabus point asks you to look at national and global ecological footprint trends.
 Remember a trend is a change over time.
 Don't forget to include data in your answers.

-- Using the graph above describe the changes to the worlds ecological footprint.
+Using the graph below describe the changes to the world's ecological footprint.

 Exam Style Question